Palmyra Delran: KinderAngst

 Written in collaboration with fellow songwriter Rachelle Garniez, KinderAngst, an album of punk and rock 'n' roll songs for kids was released in 2012.
 The album, produced by Delran and Garniez, featured 14 songs dedicated to the stresses and challenges of being a child, and using music to express their feelings.
 KinderAngst also features an appearance by Debbie Harry of Blondie.

 Booty Olympics/Santa Marias

 Delran played drums in the Booty Olympics in the early 2000s, who released Boystyle in 2003.
 The band later changed their name to Santa Marias, and released a self-titled CD in 2007.

+The Coolies

+In 2019, Palmyra Delran co-founded the female pop-punk supergroup The Coolies alongside her longtime friends Kim Shattuck (frontwoman of The Muffs and bassist for The Pandoras) and Melanie Vammen (also of The Pandoras and formerly of The Muffs).
+The group released a six-song benefit EP titled Uh Oh!
+It’s… The Coolies, which was backed by Little Steven Van Zandt’s Wicked Cool Records and raised over $15,000 for ALS research in honor of Shattuck, who died later that year.
+The EP included some of Kim’s final recordings, making it a meaningful and memorable release for fans and collaborators alike.

+Sirius XM Broadcasting

+Palmyra has continued to champion garage rock and punk through her work as a host on Little Steven’s Underground Garage.
+Her show, Palmyra’s Trash-Pop Shindig, airs Wednesdays and Thursdays from 8 p.m. to midnight ET and Sundays from 8 a.m. to noon ET.
+In December 2019, she co-hosted a special live broadcast of Jesse Malin’s Sunset Kids album release show at New York’s Bowery Ballroom, alongside Outlaw Country’s Mojo Nixon.
+The event, which featured a performance of the album in its entirety and appearances by special guests including Grammy Award-winning artist Lucinda Williams, aired live on SiriusXM’s Underground Garage and Outlaw Country channels.